tahoma2d/tahoma2d_docs/source/rendering_the_animation.rst

 .. note:: Audio files loaded in Sub-Xsheets will not be included in the output soundtrack (see  :ref:`Using Sub-Xsheets <using_sub-xsheets>`  ).

-As soon as the rendering is over, the rendered animation can be automatically displayed in a OpenToonz Flipbook by activating the **Open Flipbook after Rendering** option in the Preferences  →  Preview dialog; it's also possible to display blank frames after each rendering playback when looping.
+As soon as the rendering is over, the rendered animation can be automatically displayed in a Tahoma Flipbook by activating the **Open Flipbook after Rendering** option in the Preferences  →  Preview dialog; it's also possible to display blank frames after each rendering playback when looping.
 If a soundtrack is available for the rendered scene, it's also possible to listen to it.

 When displayed in the Flipbook, the rendering can be checked by using the Flipbook tools (see  :ref:`Using the Flipbook <using_the_flipbook>`  ).